-Quotation of the week:
+Quotation of the month:

 Academic Integrity Statement: Missouri Southern State University is committed to academic integrity and expects all members of the university community to accept shared responsibility for maintaining academic integrity.
 Students are subject to the provisions of the university’s Academic Integrity Policy, published in the Student Handbook.
 Penalties for academic misconduct in any course may include a failing grade on the assignment, a failing grade in the course, or any other course-related sanction the instructor determines to be appropriate.
 Continued enrollment in a course affirms a student’s acceptance of the university policy.